Libensemble/libensemble/README.rst

 control and monitor any level of work, from small subnode tasks to huge many-node simulations.
-An executor interface is provided to ensure that scripts are portable, resilient, and flexible; it also enables automatic detection of the nodes and cores in a system and can split up tasks automatically if resource data isn't supplied.
+An executor interface is provided to ensure that scripts are portable, resilient, and flexible; it also enables automatic detection of the nodes and cores available to the user, and can dynamically assign resources to workers.

 .. before_dependencies_rst_tag